Healthy choices involving food, exercise and more can help reduce your risk

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s safe to say that is a situation we all want to avoid.
+It’s safe to assume that’s a situation you want to avoid.
+So, how can you?

 Extra weight places an extra-large burden on your heart and cardiovascular system.
 It can damage blood vessels, drive up blood pressure and elevate cholesterol — health factors connected to greater heart attack risk.

-A BMI of 30+ is the traditional benchmark for obesity; 25 to 29.9 is categorized as overweight.
+Body mass index (BMI) is typically used to define obesity and overweight.
 Falling in either category increases your risk of a heart attack.
-The higher your BMI, the higher the risk.
+The higher your BMI, the higher your risk.

 Advertisement

-If you regularly eat foods high in saturated fat, sugar and sodium, you’re at risk of gumming up your system, says Dr. Laffin.
-Over time, foods in those categories can lead to plaque buildup and clogged arteries.
+If you regularly eat foods high in saturated fat, sugar and sodium, you’re at risk of gumming up your works, says Dr. Laffin.
+Over time, those types of grub — like red meat, fried foods and ultra-processed foods — can lead to plaque buildup and clogged arteries.

 So, what should you be piling on your plate?
-The gold standard for heart-healthy eating is the Mediterranean diet, so named because it reflects the traditional eating patterns in countries bordering the Mediterranean Sea.
+The gold standard for heart-healthy eating is the Mediterranean diet, which is loaded with:

-“A 2018 New England Journal of Medicine study showed that this way of eating goes beyond improving your cholesterol and blood pressure,” notes Dr. Laffin.
+“Years of research show that this way of eating goes beyond improving your cholesterol and blood pressure,” emphasizes Dr. Laffin.
 “It also lowers your risk for stroke and heart attack.”

 Your heart is a muscle — and muscles grow stronger with exercise.
 Strengthening your ticker allows it to pump more blood through your body, which helps keep arteries more open and flexible for better blood flow.

-Regular physical activity also can lower blood pressure, improve cholesterol and keep your weight in check.
-As mentioned, those are all steps in the right direction to make a heart attack less likely.
+Regular physical activity can also lower blood pressure, improve cholesterol and keep your weight in check.
+Those are all steps in the right direction to make a heart attack less likely.

-“Working out two to five times a week can help stave off heart disease,” Dr. Laffin adds.
+“Working out two to five times a week can help stave off heart disease,” says Dr. Laffin.

-In case you haven’t noticed, two key measures of heart health — blood pressure and cholesterol — keep coming up.
+In case you haven’t noticed, two key measures of heart health — blood pressure and cholesterol — keep getting mentioned.
 Both are “hidden” health factors that aren’t visible by just looking at your body.

-Knowing your numbers in these areas and others allows you and your healthcare provider to better assess your heart attack risk, notes Dr. Laffin.
-This is especially important as you age (heart attack risk rises as you get older) and if you have a family history of heart disease
+Knowing your numbers in these areas and others allows you and your healthcare provider to better assess your heart attack risk, says Dr. Laffin.
+This is especially important as you age (heart attack risk rises as you get older), and if you have a family history of heart disease.

 Medical experts recommend the following screenings to stay on top of heart health: